hmrc/hmrc-mongo/MIGRATION.md

 This means that if your service currently uses binary UUIDs and you are migrating to **hmrc-mongo**, then you must be aware of which encoding your service currently uses.

 If you do not configure the UUID encoding to match your existing data, queries which filter by UUID will fail to find any data that was written prior to migrating to **hmrc-mongo**.
-If you are forced to back out your migration to **hmrc-mongo**, any new data that was written after the deployment of the new code will not be able to be found once the changes are backed out.
+You may also experience runtime exceptions when reading legacy UUID data from Mongo.
+If you are forced to back out your migration to **hmrc-mongo**, any data that was written after the deployment of the new code will not be able to be found when filtering by UUID if the changes are backed out.

+As a result of these concerns, it might be more practical to migrate any data stored in the old UUID encoding using an aggregation pipeline before proceeding with your migration to **hmrc-mongo**.

 Once you know which representation your service uses, you can provide a `new UuidCodec(UuidRepresentation.STANDARD)` or `new UuidCodec(UuidRepresentation.JAVA_LEGACY)` as part of the `extraCodecs` for your repository.